 Second, the process by which oil is extracted from the earth is highly detrimental.
 Fracking, as an example, can cause earthquakes, leaches dangerous chemicals into the ground, contaminates sources of precious drinking water, and sends nasty, cancer-causing contaminants into the air.
 Yuck!

 Third, oil and gas drilling disrupts the natural patterns of wildlife.
 Wild animals are personally dependent upon the earth for their sustenance and habitat.
 When oil drilling sites move in, migration routes are disturbed, as are patterns of breeding, nesting, and communication between animals.
-I’ve personally seen this happen with pronghorn antelope in Wyoming, where my husband and I live.
+I’ve personally seen this happen with pronghorn antelope in Wyoming.

 All this, plus a multitude of offshore oil spills (such as the explosion of BP’s Deepwater Horizon unit in the Gulf of Mexico) and the severe health implications of pollution make drilling for oil a pretty nasty business.
 But what can we do about it?

 Here’s the good news: As consumers, we hold a great deal of power in our wallets.
 With that in mind, here are some ideas for how you can personally reduce your addiction to fossil fuels and change the way we create energy for good!

 10 Ways You Can Reduce Your Oil Consumption